-There are two types of crop insurance that agricultural producers can purchase to protect their farming operations:
+There are two types of crop insurance that agricultural producers can purchase through private agents to protect their farming operations:

-The first type is Multi-Peril Crop Insurance.
+The first type is Multi-Peril Crop Insurance (which includes Whole Farm Revenue Protection Insurance).
 MPCI is federally supported and regulated while being sold and serviced by private-sector crop insurance companies and agents.
-In 2015, 1.2 million polices were sold protecting more than 120 different crops covering 297 million acres, an area larger than Texas and California combined, with an insured value of $102 billion (cropinsuranceinamerica.org).
+In 2022, 1.2 million policies were sold protecting more than 130 different crops, $173 billion in crop value, and spanning 490 million acres--an area larger than Texas and California combined (cropinsuranceinamerica.org).

 The second type is Crop-Hail Insurance.
 Crop-Hail policies are privatized and are not part of the Federal Crop Insurance Program.
-These policies are sold by private insurers to farmers and regulated by individual state insurance departments.
-In 2015, Crop-Hail liability was $37 billion, and premium was $977 million (cropinsuranceinamerica.org).
+These policies are sold by private insurers to farmers and are regulated by individual state insurance departments.
+In 2022, Crop-Hail liability was $46 billion and premium was $1.4 billion (cropinsuranceinamerica.org).

-What makes Federal Crop Insurance unique from other insurance products is that companies that sell Federal crop insurance must sell a policy to any farmer at the premium rate set in advance by the Federal government.
-Crop insurance companies cannot refuse to provide protection, raise the premium rate or impose special underwriting standards on any individual producer, regardless of risk.
+What makes Federal Crop Insurance unique from other insurance products is that companies that sell Federal Crop Insurance must sell a policy to any farmer who qualifies at the premium rate set in advance by the Federal government.
+Crop inusrane compnaies cannot refuse to provide protection, raise the premium rates, or impose special underwriting standards on any individual producer, regardless of risk.